casbin/casbin/README.md

 ## Policy persistence

 In Casbin, the policy storage is implemented as an adapter (aka middleware for Casbin).
-To keep light-weight, we don't put adapter code in the main library.
+To keep light-weight, we don't put adapter code in the main library (except the default file adapter).
 A complete list of Casbin adapters is provided as below.
 Any 3rd-party contribution on a new adapter is welcomed, please inform us and I will put it in this list:)

 Adapter | Type | Author | Description
 ----|------|----|----